 In the Chinese name 毛泽东 (Mao Ze Dong) the family name is Mao, ie. the first name when reading (left to right).
 The given name is Dong.
 The middle character, Ze, is a generational name, and is common to all his siblings (such as his brothers and sister, 毛泽民 (Mao Ze Min), 毛泽覃 (Mao Ze Tan), and 毛泽紅 (Mao Ze Hong)).

 Among people who are not on familiar terms, Mao may be referred to as 毛泽东先生 (Mao Ze Dong xiān shēng) or 毛先生 (Mao xiān shēng) (xiān shēng being the equivalent of Mr.).
-Although not everyone has a generational name these days, especially in Mainland China, those who do have one expect it to be used together with their given name.
-Thus, if you are on familiar terms with someone called 毛泽东, you would normally refer to them using 泽东 (Ze Dong), not just 东 (Dong).
+Although not everyone has a generational name these days, especially in Mainland China, those who do have one may expect it to be used together with their given name.
+Thus, if you are on familiar terms with someone called 毛泽东, you might refer to them using 泽东 (Ze Dong), not just 东 (Dong).

 Note also that the names are not separated by spaces.

 Other cultures, such as in Japan, Korea, and Hungary, also order names as family name followed by given name(s).

 Chinese people who deal with Westerners will often adopt an additional given name that is easier for Westerners to use.
 For example, Yao Ming (family name Yao, given name Ming) may write his name for foreigners as Fred Yao Ming or Fred Ming Yao.

 Spanish-speaking people will commonly have two family names.
 For example, María José Carreño Quiñones (José being a part of her given name) may be the daughter of Antonio Carreño Rodríguez and María Quiñones Marqués.